Gigaspaces/xap-docs/site-hugo/content/xap/12.3/admin/xap-manager.markdown

 In the manager log file (`$XAP_HOME/logs`), you can see:

-* The maanger has started LUS, Zookeeper, GSM and REST API have started and various other details about them.
+* The Manager has started LUS, Zookeeper, GSM and REST API have started and various other details about them.
 * Zookeeper files reside in `$XAP_HOME/work/manager/zookeeper`
 * REST API is started on [localhost:8090](http://localhost:8090)